cbdevnet/midimonster/backends/maweb.md

 The per-instance command line mode may be one of `remote`, `console` or `downgrade`.
 The first option handles command keys with a "virtual" commandline belonging to the Web Remote connection.
 Any commands entered are not visible on the main console.
-The `console` mode is only available with GrandMA2 remotes and injects the key events into the main console's command line.
-When connected to a dot2 console, the use of commandline keys will not be possible.
+The `console` mode is only available with GrandMA2 remotes and injects key events into the main console.
+This mode also supports additional hardkeys that are only available on GrandMA consoles.
+When connected to a dot2 console while this mode is active, the use of commandline keys will not be possible.
 With the `downgrade` mode, keys are handled on the console if possible, falling back to remote handling if not.

 #### Channel specification